ZDSRInternational/zdsr-docs/Documentation/zd.md

 You might be wondering, if there are so many screen readers to choose from, why choose this one amongst its competition?
 The list of notable features is outlined below.
-Keep in mind though that this is just a little foretaste of what you are going to see later.
+Keep in mind though that this is just a little taste of what you are going to see later.

 - Speed of operation: blind people have slower access to computers than their